codefori/vscode-ibmi/docs/README.md

 VS Code works in "insert" mode.
 This can be annoying when editing a fixed mode source, for example DDS.
 Fortunately there is an [Overtype extension](https://marketplace.visualstudio.com/items?itemName=DrMerfy.overtype) that allows you to toggle between insert and  overtype, and can also display the current mode in the status bar.

+### Variant Characters

+Use of variant characters, for example, '£', in your file names or source code is not a good practice.
+If it is causing problems in Code for IBM i, likely the IBM i PASE environment language is not set correctly.
+This is controlled by system environment settings (``WRKENVVAR LEVEL(*SYS)``)

+This setting alone may resolve the problem: ``QIBM_PASE_CCSID '1208'``

+If not, you may also need to set the appropriate locale/language, e.g., ``PASE_LANG 'IT_IT'``

+If your problem still exists, you may need to restart your IBM i for these setting to take effect.

 ## Extension Development

 1. clone repo